d3scomp/NPRG014/README.md

 ### Resources
 * Exercises and the homework are located in the “lecture3/exercises + homework” folder
 * The homework for Lesson 3 is H1
-* The “lecture3/slides” holds the slides for the lecture
+* The “lecture3+5/slides” folder holds the slides for the lecture

 ## Lesson 4
 ### Agenda